Happy hump day!

 With every manuscript I open, I carry out some basic housekeeping before I start the actual editing.
 This includes checking for some of the most commonly misspelled words and I have a list of these printed out which I keep to hand.
-Whether a debut author or one with twenty books behind them, these confusions still appear.
+Whether from a debut author or one with twenty books behind them, these confusions appear.

 It’s with this in mind that I thought I’d create you a cheat sheet to print out and keep to hand.